 While Microsoft PowerApps and Flow are the tools that your employees can use to create amazing innovations, your culture is the force that drives them to actually pick those tools up.
 Again, both PowerApps and Flow are natively tied to Office 365, which means that you don’t have to add new items to your stack, and the initial ”Oh no!
 It’s new!” frictions should be minimal.
 But, how do you shift your culture towards innovation?
 How do you push your employees to be creatives in the emerging tech landscape when they’re used to the office production line of the past?

-- Understand your limitations.
+Understand your limitations.
 Some employees are simply happy working within the status quo.
-Of course, you need employees like this, and each cog is an integral part of your overall machine.
+Of courseThere are no bad ideas, you need employees like this, and each cog is an integral part of your overall machine.
 So, don’t try to push everyone to innovate if they have serious pain points regarding a change.
 Focus your time and energy on the employees who are ready to innovate and create.

 We’re betting that most of your reading this already have Office 365.
 If so, Microsoft PowerApps and Flow are a great way to spark employee interest in innovation.
 They can immediately create technologies that can drastically impact the way that they work — saving them time and your money.